Entrepreneurs often struggle to secure sources of finance for entrepreneurs funding for their ideas when starting a business.

 - Debt Financing

-Debt financing is a prevalent source of capital where businesses borrow money to be repaid with interest, retaining full ownership.
+Debt financing is a prevalent source of capital for entrepreneurs where businesses borrow money to be repaid with interest, retaining full ownership.

 *advertisement*